Amutheezan/amutheezan.github.io/wso2.md

 > **4th Four Weeks of Internship @WSO2**
 > **Duration: 17th of October, 2016 to 11th of November, 2016**

 These four weeks I mainly worked towards designing dashboards, the third and last milestone of my project.
 I had followed the following order while developing the dashboard, first prepare the spark scripts required to display the analytics related to the HL7.
-Then I develop the dashboard with existing gadgets using gadget generation wizards.Finally, I started work on the custom dashboard.
+Then I develop the dashboard with existing gadgets using gadget generation wizards.
+Finally, I started work on the custom dashboard.
 For all, I tried following the ESB-analytics which has nearly similar aspects like my scenario case.
 As per the end of these four weeks, I have merely completed the dashboard's summary parts with some fixed regarding chart zooming and charts values are inversely displaying.
 And working on the search part based on the bam's management console.

 ### **Problems Encountered**